V4Fire/Client/src/components/base/b-router/README.md

   };
   ```

-* The `notFound` route isn't directly tied with any URLs (because it hasn't the `path` property),
+* The `notFound` route is not directly associated with any URLs (because it doesn't have a `path` property),
-  but it has the `default` property in `true`, i.e. every time some URL can't be matched directly will be used `notFound`.
+  but it does have a `default` property of `true`, i.e. each time a URL cannot be matched directly, `notFound` will be used.
-  For example, `https://foo.com/bro` or `https://foo.com/bla/bar`.
+  For example, https://foo.com/bro or https://foo.com/bla/bar.
 You can also name the default route as `index` instead of
   setting the `default` property.

 #### Providing a base path to routes

-A router component can take an optional parameter that specifies a path prefix that is concatenated with all route paths.
+The router component can take an optional parameter that specifies a path prefix that is concatenated with all paths in the route.

 ```
 < b-router :basePath = '/demo'